 Description

-These buildings occupy medieval burgage plots, rare survivals in Newcastle, and retain considerable amounts of early fabric behind later facades.
+These buildings occupy medieval burgage plots, which are rare survivals in Newcastle, and they retain significant amounts of early fabric behind their later facades.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.